JasperFx/wolverine/docs/guide/handlers/index.md

 <sup><a href='https://github.com/JasperFx/wolverine/blob/main/src/Samples/DocumentationSamples/HandlerExamples.cs#L69-L79' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_simplest_possible_handler' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-If you've used other messaging, command execution, or so called "mediator" tool in .NET, you'll surely notice the absence of any kind of required `IHandler<T>` type interface that frameworks typically require in order to make your custom code executable by the framework.
-Instead, Wolverine intelligently wraps dynamic code around *your* code based on naming conventions so as to allow *you* to just write plain old .NET code without any framework specific artifacts in your way.
+If you've used other messaging, command execution, or so-called "mediator" tools in .NET, you'll surely notice the absence of any kind of required `IHandler<T>` type interface that frameworks typically require in order to make your custom code executable by the framework.
+Instead, Wolverine intelligently wraps dynamic code around *your* code based on naming conventions to allow *you* to just write plain old .NET code without any framework specific artifacts in your way.

 Back to the handler code, at the point which you pass a new message into Wolverine like so: